takanyanta/Automatically-Adding-Subtitles/README.md

     return txt1, translated.text
 ```

-5. return the result of 4. to original frame
+5. Return the result of 4. to original frame

 ```python
         try: